cedesk/cedesk.github.io/index.md

 * Concurrent work - CEDESK facilitates synchronization of simultaneous work.
 * Interactive Analytics - CEDESK supports decision making during design studies with analytic tools such as the Design Structure Matrix for interdependencies and Multi-Attribute Tradespace Exploration.

-o define parts of their system of interest.
+Each discipline expert uses disciplinary tools to define parts of their system of interest.
 A common system model connects those domain-specific tools through design parameters defining system interdependencies.

 CEDESK does not duplicate the functionality of existing engineering tools, but rather interconnects existing tools to provide fast and easy-to-use integration among engineering disciplines.